VertebrateResequencing/wr/.docs/bugfixes/260926-subscription-shutdown-timing.md

     (receive deadline narrowed, lock wait uncounted), fails `Expected '11.500596418s' to be less than '6.4s'`.
   - CHANGELOG: "### Fixed" entry added.
+  - Cancel-then-Unsubscribe, which the CHANGELOG claims (added after review): new Convey "Unsubscribe after cancelling the context is bounded against an unresponsive manager".
+Same setup as above, except the subscription keeps a full retry budget and a 1 minute retry wait, so it is still live when its context is cancelled.
+The test waits for the cancellation to stop it before calling `Unsubscribe`, so the context watcher's unsubscribe holds `unsubOnce` and `Unsubscribe` waits on it.
+In 4 of 4 traced runs `Err()` ended as `context canceled` joined with `errClientBusy`, which only the watcher's path sets, and cancel-to-return took 5.0001-5.0010s.
+With `unsubscribeServer` back on plain `request()` it fails with `Expected '19.999677825s' to be less than '6.4s'`: 10s waiting for the lock, then 10s on the floor, all while the caller waited in `Unsubscribe`.
   - Gates: `make lint` 0 issues; `go test -count=5 -run TestSubscription ./jobqueue/` ok (295s); `make test` 711 passed / 20 skipped (6m56s);
     `CGO_ENABLED=1 make race` 711 passed / 19 skipped (10m23s).